Watertown Square

+The Watertown Savings Bank Building, erected in 1921, overlooks the square from the west.

+History

 The Watertown Branch Railroad opened through Watertown Square in 1847.
 Passenger service on the line ended on July 9, 1938, and the second track was removed by early 1940.
 The middle section of the line from the Waltham/Watertown line through Watertown Square to East Watertown was abandoned in 1960.
 The former Watertown station was reused as a lumber company by 1968, but later demolished.

+In September 2023, a new plan for the square was announced by the City of Watertown.
+The city plans to reconfigure the square to add public space and support future housing development.
+Charles River Road and Riverside Street would be rerouted to the east, creating a standard four-way intersection between Main/North Beacon and Galen/Mount Auburn.
+MBTA routes 59 and 71 would be extended to Watertown Yard, with the Columbus Delta park expanded onto the former busway area.